 NOTE: Below is a suggested curriculum path.
 Electives may be taken any time they fit into your schedule, but note that not all courses are offered all semesters.
-Please refer to http://chemeng.mines.edu/undergraduate_program.html for the most updated flowsheet.
+Please refer to https://chemeng.mines.edu/ undergraduate-program/ for the most updated flowsheet.